David Marquand: Academic career and writings

 Marquand addressed Britain's relative economic decline in The Unprincipled Society (1988) and The New Reckoning (1997).
 He argued that this decline was caused by Britain's failure to become a developmental state like France, Germany and Japan.
 In those countries state intervention had encouraged industrial development and had facilitated the necessary adjustments to competition.
-Britain, however, was wedded to an economic liberalism which prevented the state from undertaking the necessary measures to meet the country's developmental needs.
-In The New Reckoning Marquand claimed: "The economies that have succeeded more spectacularly have been those fostered by developmental states, where public power, acting in concert with private interest, has induced market forces to flow in the desired direction".
+Britain, however, was wedded to a rigid economic liberalism which prevented the state from undertaking the necessary measures to meet the country's developmental needs.
+In The New Reckoning Marquand wrote: "The economies that have succeeded more spectacularly have been those fostered by developmental states, where public power, acting in concert with private interest, has induced market forces to flow in the desired direction."

-Originally a tentative supporter of Blair's New Labour, he has since become a trenchant critic, arguing that "New Labour has 'modernised' the social-democratic tradition out of all recognition", even while retaining the over-centralisation and disdain for the radical intelligentsia of the old "Labourite" tradition.
-He is one of 20 signatories to the founding statement of the democratic left-wing group Compass.
+Originally a tentative supporter of Tony Blair's New Labour, he later became a trenchant critic, arguing that "New Labour has 'modernised' the social-democratic tradition out of all recognition", even while retaining the over-centralisation and disdain for the radical intelligentsia of the old "Labourite" tradition.
+He was one of 20 signatories to the founding statement of the democratic left-wing group Compass.

-In August 2008, Marquand published an article in The Guardian newspaper which was seen by some as being complimentary about Conservative Party leader David Cameron.
+In August 2008, Marquand published an article in The Guardian newspaper which was complimentary about Conservative Party leader David Cameron.
 Marquand called Cameron not a crypto-Thatcherite but a Whig and argued that Cameron "offers inclusion, social harmony and evolutionary adaptation to the cultural and socio-economic changes of his age."

-Marquand was among 30 people to put his name to a letter to The Guardian – "Lib Dems Are The Party of Progress" – in support of the Liberal Democrats at 2010 general election but withdrew this support less than a month after the election.
+Marquand was among 30 people to sign a letter to The Guardian, headlined "Lib Dems Are The Party of Progress," in support of the Liberal Democrats at 2010 general election but withdrew this support less than a month after the election.

-Marquand rejoined the Labour Party and came out in full support of the-then leader Ed Miliband.
+Marquand rejoined the Labour Party and came out in full support of the then leader Ed Miliband.

-He was elected a Fellow of the British Academy in 1998.
+Marquand was elected a Fellow of the British Academy in 1998.
 He is recognised by the newly opened Marquand Reading Room at his old school, Emanuel School in London.
+He was elected a Fellow of the Learned Society of Wales in 2013.